BuiltByMom/ajna-sdk/README.md

 ### Exception handling

 To improve responsiveness, the SDK may raise an `SdkException` locally if it knows the transaction will not succeed with the current state.
-The SDK does trap reverts to decode and and throw an exception revealing the reason.
+The SDK traps reverts to decode and and throw an exception revealing the reason.
 The SDK does not attempt to handle connectivity errors.
 As such, the consumer should assume all onchain calls could throw an exception.

 ## Usage